turnly/turnly/README.md

 # Turnly

-The next queue management and customer experience system for walk-ins at physical locations.
+Open source queue management and customer experience system for walk-ins at physical locations.

 We replace take-a-number systems with a web widget-based system,